DMV Point System in Missouri

 If you have specific questions about your MO driver's license or driving record points, please contact the Missouri Department of Revenue (DOR).

 You earn driving record points whenever you are found guilty of disobeying traffic laws.
 The amount of points earned is based on the severity of the offense.

 To find out how many points you have on your driving record, call (573) 526-2407.

 To learn what infractions can receive points and how many are assessed for various violations, consult the Point System Violation Description Table.
 (You will need the free Adobe Reader to download and read this file.)

 Driving record point accumulation is a serious matter.

-- If you accumulate 4 or more points in a 12-month period, the Driver Licensing Division will send you a warning letter stating that you are in danger of losing your driving privileges.
+- If you accumulate 4 points or more in 12 months, the Missouri Department of Revenue will send you a warning letter stating that you are in danger of losing your driving privileges.

 - If you accumulate 8 points or more in 18 months, your driver's license will be suspended for 30 days.
 If you've previously had your driver's license suspended for accumulating too many points, you'll lose your driving privileges for:

 - If you accumulate 12 points or more in 12 months, 18 points or more in 24 months, or 24 points or more in 36 months, your Missouri driver's license will be revoked for 1 year.

 You cannot drive while your Missouri driver's license is suspended unless you've applied for a limited driving privilege permit.
 This permit allows you to drive to school, work, doctor's appointments, or other essential activities.
 However, not all drivers are eligible to receive such a permit.